 Depending on your stage of life, this bucket could be invested in all or mostly equities for longer-term growth.
-Remember if stocks fall, you should have enough in your other buckets to get by, and since this bucket is for long-term investments, you should have time to recover from losses.
+Remember when stocks fall, you should have enough in your other buckets to get by, and since this bucket is for longer-term investments, you also should have time to recover from losses.

 FundX’s financial planning program can help clients determine how much to save, build, and strategically invest for these kinds of longer-term goals.
 Our advisors work with clients to determine their overall asset allocation based on their plan, including their comprehensive assets, liquid portfolio, goals, savings rate, and retirement goals.
 We also consider which accounts are taxable versus tax deferred.
 Set up a time to talk with an advisor here.

 You’ll want to make sure you have a plan to replenish your buckets over time.
 Rebalancing, for instance, is one way to refill your buckets: After a strong run up in the equity market, your stock allocation may have grown too large, and you could rebalance, selling some of your stocks at higher levels, and adding the proceeds to your other buckets.
 Rebalancing can bring your portfolio risk back on target while providing additional cash to fund other financial goals.

 The bucket approach can be particularly useful for retirees who are 72 or older and required to take required minimum distributions (RMDs) from their IRA (their long-term bucket).
 Retirees who don’t need their RMD for income can use it to restock their buckets: any excess RMD (from the long-term bucket) can be used to replenish the other two buckets—mid-term spending or cash reserves.